MicrosoftDocs/azure-docs/includes/backup-network-connectivity.md

 Access to all of the URLs and IP addresses listed above uses the HTTPS protocol on port 443.

 When backing up files and folders from Azure VMs using the MARS Agent, you also need to configure the Azure virtual network to allow access.
 If you use Network Security Groups (NSG), use the AzureBackup service tag to allow outbound access to Azure Backup.
-In addition to the Azure Backup tag, you also need to allow connectivity for authentication and data transfer by creating similar [NSG rules](../virtual-network/network-security-groups-overview.md#service-tags) for Azure AD (AzureActiveDirectory) and Azure Storage (Storage).
+In addition to the Azure Backup tag, you also need to allow connectivity for authentication and data transfer by creating similar [NSG rules](./articles/virtual-network/network-security-groups-overview.md#service-tags) for Azure AD (AzureActiveDirectory) and Azure Storage (Storage).

 To create a rule for the Azure Backup tag, follow these steps:

 1. In **All Services**, go to **Network security groups** and select the network security group.
 1. Select **Outbound security rules** under **Settings**.
 1. Select **Add**.
-1. Provide all required details for creating a new rule as described in [security rule settings](../virtual-network/manage-network-security-group.md#security-rule-settings).<br>Ensure the option are set as below:
+1. Provide all required details for creating a new rule as described in [security rule settings](./articles/virtual-network/manage-network-security-group.md#security-rule-settings).<br>Ensure the options are set as below:
    - **Destination** is set to _Service Tag_.
    - **Destination service tag** is set to _AzureBackup_.
 1. Select **Add** to save the newly created outbound security rule.

 You can similarly create NSG outbound security rules for Azure Storage and Azure AD.
-To learn more about service tags, see [Virtual network service tags](../virtual-network/service-tags-overview.md).
+To learn more about service tags, see [Virtual network service tags](./articles/virtual-network/service-tags-overview.md).

 ### Use Azure ExpressRoute